Six common AI questions we get asked

 We recommend a three-step method:

-Problem statement: What are we trying to solve?
+• Problem statement: What are we trying to solve?

-Task breakdown: What are the individual steps?
+• Task breakdown: What are the individual steps?

-Execution plan: What resources do we need?
+• Execution plan: What resources do we need?
 Where can AI help?

 4. Can AI help with information overload?

-Summarise long docs or threads
+• Summarising long documents or threads

-Reorganise and tag content for future use
+• Reorganising and tagging content for future reference

-Draft messages, responses or reports
+• Draft messages, responses or reports

 5. What does AI literacy really mean?

-We define it as: The ability to understand, evaluate and use AI tools in a responsible, effective way.
+We define it as: the ability to understand, evaluate and use AI tools in a responsible, effective way.

 That includes:

-Knowing when not to use it
+• Knowing when not to use it

-Understanding limitations
+• Understanding limitations

-Exploring new applications over time
+• Exploring new applications over time

 Final thought